Nanisivik Naval Facility: History

-The community of Nanisivik was originally built to support the Nanisivik Mine, a lead-zinc mine on Baffin Island.
+The community of Nanisivik was originally built to support the Nanisivik Mine (1976 to 2002), a lead-zinc mine on Baffin Island.
 The mine was serviced by a jetty for receiving ocean freight, later used by the Canadian Coast Guard for training, and the Nanisivik Airport, which was capable of receiving jet aircraft and closed in 2011.
 Falling metal prices and shrinking resources led to the mine's closure in 2002.

 On 8 August 2007, CBC News reported documents from the Canadian Forces showing plans to convert the site into a naval station.
 The plan was to turn the former mine's existing port into a deepwater facility at a cost of $60 million.
 On 10 August 2007, Prime Minister Stephen Harper announced construction of a new docking and refuelling facility at Nanisivik for the Canadian Forces, in an effort to maintain a Canadian presence in Arctic waters during the navigable season (June–October).
 The choice for Nanisivik as a site was partially based on its location within the eastern entrance to the Northwest Passage, via Admiralty Inlet, and the existence of a deep-water berthing facility at the site, as well as a location of the airport.
 The United States Air Force's Thule Air Base is 600 km to the northeast in Greenland.

 On 20 August 2010, the became the first Canadian warship to secure to the Nanisivik jetty as part of Operation Nanook.
 Two days later, the frigate secured alongside for a photo opportunity.
 The Coast Guard icebreaker was also present, but did not go alongside at that time.

 In 2011 and 2012, the government started backing down on the Nanisivik conversion plans, explaining that construction in the far north is too expensive.
 Total costs in 2011 were set at $175 million with an extra $12 million for the design.
 However, costs rose $16 million above the proposed $100 million budget by 2013.
 Reports later surfaced that the cost of the original plan more than doubled its original estimate, coming in at $258 million.
 Subsequently, the Department of National Defence scaled back its plans for the facility to only operate during the summer, remove the jet-capable airstrip and reduce the infrastructure at the port to a smaller tank farm, fewer personnel requirements and an unheated warehouse.